 Planning Regulatory Board

-We’re planning to hold our first virtual planning regulatory board meeting on the 19 May 2020.
-Members of the public, who have requested to speak before the meeting, will be able to use the digital technology to address the board on major applications.
+We held our first virtual planning regulatory board meeting on the 19 May 2020.
+Members of the public requested to speak before the meeting, and were able to use digital technology to address the board on major applications.

 You’ll be able to view the agenda a week before the meeting.